 Selling a Home in Audubon Park

 Selling a home in Audubon Park is about telling the right story.
-Buyers who are looking at this neighborhood are not just shopping for square footage.
-They are looking for a lifestyle.
+Buyers looking at this neighborhood aren't just shopping for square footage.
+They're looking for a lifestyle.
 They want to know about walkability, East End Market, Corrine Drive, the neighborhood feel, the trees, the charm, and the community.

-Strong photography, accurate pricing, neighborhood positioning, and marketing that highlights what makes Audubon Park special are all critical.
-A well marketed home in Audubon Park should make buyers feel what it is like to live there, not just show them the kitchen and the bathrooms.
+I use strong photography, accurate pricing, neighborhood positioning, and marketing that highlights what makes Audubon Park special.
+A well marketed home here should make buyers feel what it's like to live here, not just show them the kitchen and the bathrooms.

 Because inventory is limited, well priced and well presented homes in Audubon Park can attract strong buyer interest.
-The key is positioning your property correctly so the right buyers find it and understand its value.
+My job is to position your property correctly so the right buyers find it and understand its value.

 Is Audubon Park a Good Investment?